The First Teacher

 While medium-firm mattresses show benefits for back pain in existing research, floor sleeping specifically lacks controlled studies.
 This practice is hypothesis alongside established proprioception research.

 The floor is holding that cannot fail.
 It cannot drop you.
 It cannot become distracted, tired, or overwhelmed.
-It holds with the patience of gravity itself — which is to say, infinite patience, patience beyond time.
+It holds with the patience of gravity itself.
+Infinite patience.
+Patience beyond time.
+The floor does not intrude.
+The floor does not disappear.
+The floor does not watch.

+That is profoundly reparative for someone raised under narcissistic or dysregulated attention.
 When you lie on the floor, you are practising being held by something that cannot fail.
 You are training the nervous system to receive holding again.
-You are repatterning the body's relationship to support itself.
+You are completing a missed developmental conversation between gravity, body, and world.

 For those who recognise this teaching, Floor is not just the first Teacher.
-It is the doorway to the Mother.
+It is the doorway to the Mother, and the beginning of the end of shame.

 The Mother →Here is where you are.
 Here is where you stop.
 Here is what reality feels like when you cannot narrate your way out of it.
 Here is what it feels like to be held.